 Self-Publishing as a Step to Traditional Publishing

 It’s possible!
 More authors, agents, and publishers at the SF Writers Conference than ever recommended self-publishing as a “step,” not just as an alternative.

 You’ve noticed it.
-Traditional publishing has been experiencing massive fail in the last few years in a dramatic see-saw ride to the bottom as massive self-publishing growth teetered authors to the top.
+Traditional publishing has been experiencing a massive fail in the last few years in a dramatic see-saw ride to the bottom as massive self-publishing growth teetered authors to the top.

 This year, the self-publishing and traditional publishing paths are starting to meet.
 I feel like it’s been a long journey, with both parties hacking away in a jungle to create a path through the overgrowth toward an intersection where we can have a conversation.
 It happened, thanks to massively successful romance author Belle Andre and the open-mindedness (and profit-hungry) Harlequin.